Should You Build or Buy Your Next Partner Portal?

 - Budget and time – I combine these two together, because for enterprises time is money.
 When you look at the five things you must do to build your own portal, it’s hard to justify it when you can get something out of the box and then quickly configure it to your specific requirements.
 When you do a cost calculation of building and maintaining versus buying and maintaining, the former is almost always going to be more expensive.
 And that calculation doesn’t even take into account the hidden cost of lack of innovation.
 While you are trapped into building and maintaining on your own, your competition may be using a state-of-the-art portal from ZINFI and getting miles ahead.
 In the end, speed of execution impacts both time and money, so you will need to consider that factor as well.

 At the beginning of this article, I said I wanted to help you develop a logical rationale for determining whether you should build for buy.
 If you are Microsoft, Oracle, Salesforce, SAP, Google or another very large software company, then, yes, you have pretty much everything you need to build your own portal.
 However, if you are not one of these companies, you should seriously consider buying from a provider like ZINFI, which has been named a leader in partner relationship management (PRM) automation and through-channel marketing automation (TCMA) in recent Forrester reports.
-If you are still not convinced, please give us a call and ask us to give you a demo.
+If you are still not convinced, please request for a free trial of our UPM automation platform.
 I also recommend you take a look this article in CIO magazine that argues it is usually far cheaper and faster to buy than to build.
 After all, if a problem has been adequately solved in a commercial product, why solve it again?
 Why not focus on a new and more interesting problem?

 Hopefully, I have been able to provide you with a few more details and an analytical framework to figure out whether you should build or buy, and make a compelling case for one or the other.